Doughty’s OT winner gives Kings 4-3 win over Flames

+CALGARY, Alberta (AP) — Drew Doughty and Matthew Tkachuk lived up to the hype around their rivalry.

-CALGARY, Alberta (AP) — Drew Doughty scored a power-play goal 50 seconds into overtime to give the Los Angeles Kings a 4-3 victory over the Calgary Flames on Tuesday night.
+Doughty scored a power-play goal 50 seconds into overtime to give the Los Angeles Kings a 4-3 victory over the Calgary Flames on Tuesday night.

+Tkachuk scored twice, including the tying goal with 64 seconds left in regulation, and had an assist for Calgary.

+The tension between Doughty and Tkachuk dates back to the latter elbowing the former in the face in 2017 during Tkachuk’s rookie season.

 The Kings picked up their first win after falling 6-5 in their season opener to the host Edmonton Oilers on Saturday.